Welcome to the Cruise Radio News Brief for January 17, 2021, where we bring you the latest cruise news, our weekly podcast, and recent YouTube videos.

-3. Royal Caribbean Group rather unexpectedly announced that it is selling boutique cruise line Azamara.
+3. Royal Caribbean Group rather unexpectedly announced that it is selling the boutique cruise line Azamara.
 The three-ship fleet and all associated intellectual property old to a private equity firm for $201 million cash, Azamara’s.

 4. Princess Cruises sold another ship this week.
 Pacific Princess, now 21 years old, was sold to an undisclosed buyer after having sailed more than 1.6 million nautical miles and 11 world cruises in her lifetime.

 5. Carnival Cruise Line announced the cancellation of all cruises through the end of April.
-This of course includes the already delayed inaugural cruise for Mardi Gras, which is now delayed again until May 29, which coincides with the weekend ahead of Memorial Day 2021.
+This includes the already delayed inaugural cruise for Mardi Gras, which is now delayed again until May 29, which coincides with the weekend ahead of Memorial Day 2021.

 Featured Article: Fun Things to Do During a Port Call in Seattle

 Seattle, Washington, “the portal to the Pacific,” is lively port that warrants a pre- or post-cruise stay when you’re cruising through its port.
 Whether you’d prefer to shop at Pike Place Market or hike the Cascades, Seattle is a vibrant city with much to do and explore, no matter your interests.

 This Week’s Podcast: Looking at Ports When Cruising Resumes

 On this week’s episode, staff writer Richard Simms joins the show to discuss what ports of call will look like when cruising resumes and things slowly return to normal.